uint/uint.me/content/projects.md

 ### serbia
 [serbia](https://github.com/uint/serbia) is an attribute macro that helps work around [Serde](https://github.com/serde-rs/serde)'s limitation with regards to (de)serializing arrays of length larger than 32.
-Just slap `#[serbia]` on top of your struct/enum definitions and the right (de)serialization code will be automatically generated for all the fields that need it!

 ### groupsync
 [groupsync](https://github.com/jamf/groupsync) is a tool for syncing